 Canada Research Chair in Digital Media and Global Network Society

-A Canada Research Chair in Digital Media and Global Network Society with the School of Journalism and Communication at Carleton University, and ALiGN Media Lab Director/Founder, Professor Merlyna Lim’s research interests revolve around societal implications of technology, particularly digital media and information technology.
-Conceptually, she is particularly interested in teasing out the complex relationship between space, time, and power.
+A Canada Research Chair in Digital Media and Global Network Society with the School of Journalism and Communication at Carleton University, and ALiGN Media Lab Director/Founder, Professor Merlyna Lim’s research interests revolve around the relationship between technology and society.
+Conceptually, she is particularly interested in teasing out the complex entanglement of space, time, and power.
 “Throughout her research career, Lim has looked at digital media in a wide range of contexts, including its influence on democracy, identity and religion, and civic spaces.”
-An award winning scholar, including an awardee of the Best Publication Award 2012 in Information Systems, Professor Lim was also named “One of 100 Most Inspiring Indonesian Women” by the Kartini Foundation in 2011.
+An award winning author and scholar, including an awardee of the Best Publication Award 2012 in Information Systems, Professor Lim was also named “One of 100 Most Inspiring Indonesian Women” by the Kartini Foundation in 2011.
+On the 2020 International Women’s Day, she was named one of “Top 10 International Women Leaders and Researchers“.
 Previously she was a Visiting Research Professor with Princeton University’s Center of Information Technology Policy and a Distinguished Scholar of Technology and Public Engagement at Arizona State University.
 In 2016, she is named a member of the Royal Society of Canada‘s College of New Scholars, Artists and Scientists.

 Before being re-incarnated as a scholar, Merlyna Lim was a musician, a (band lead) singer, a choir conductor, and a struggling visual artist.
 In her previous life, she was also an award-winning designer and architect.
 Lim was awarded an Honorable Mention of Design Your World Contest by the AutoDesk International.
-Her office at Carleton features a full key piano and a 3/4 guitar (but she keeps her drum set, trumpet, other guitars, violins, sitar, banjo, ukulele, flute and harmonica at home).
+Her office at Carleton features a full key electric piano and a 3/4 guitar (but she keeps her drum set, trumpet, other guitars, violins, sitar, banjo, ukulele, flute and harmonica at home).
+Currently, she is a singer, arranger, and co-producer of an a cappella group “The Edoens“.
 Recently, Lim revived her artistic activities; in 2017 she became the First place Winner of People’s Choice Award of the Jackson’s Art International Urban Sketching Competition.
+In 2020, she held a juried solo exhibition, “Hands: Medium & Massage“, in Ottawa, sponsored by the City of Ottawa Art Council.

 Publications: See https://merlyna.org/publications/